Barrie-Jon Mather: Western Reds

 Mather played a summer stint for the Western Reds in 1995 while at Wigan and fell in love with the Australian way of life.
 He eventually signed a three-year deal with the club but was unable to complete the move as he claimed to be a free agent but Wigan retained his registration.

 Mather was selected for England in the 1995 World Cup Final on the reserve bench but did not play as Australia won the match and retained the Cup.

 After two mixed seasons in the ARL and Super League in which he scored 5 tries for the club, the Western Reds suffered financial difficulties and Mather was released.

 Mather is the only player to win Great Britain caps whilst at the Western Reds.

 Castleford Tigers

-Mather signed for Castleford Tigers (Heritage № 748) in October 1997 following the financial problems of the Western Reds.
+Mather signed for Castleford Tigers in October 1997 following the financial problems of the Western Reds.
 He stated that Stuart Raper had spoken to him whilst out in Perth for the World Club Challenge match and convinced him Castleford was the club for him.
 He played for Castleford for just one season before making a big money switch to rugby union.